 From simply my experience, somewhere between the wonder of early childhood and the cusp of adolescents our modern United States education fails.
 We fail to increase the wonder of learning and instead entrench students in the mundaneness of book learning.

 My literacy students will probably never remember me in 12th grade.
-However, I hope that there is still a sparkle of wonder of learning somewhere in their minds and hearts.
-Maybe the work we do in literacy will foster a deep seeded wonder for learning.
+However, I hope that there is still a sparkle of the wonder of learning somewhere in their minds and hearts.
+Maybe the work we do in literacy will foster a deep-seated wonder for learning.

 The Book Activity Pairing